danielcrenna/reactive-pipes/README.md

 - You want to synchronize activity between various application components at the event level
 - You want to use the "[shared nothing](http://en.wikipedia.org/wiki/Shared_nothing_architecture)" integration pattern
 - You want to transform events into one or more materialized views for queries, etc. (event sourcing)
+- You want to produce version-safe events on a schedule, without requiring additional infrastructure

 ### Usage
 --------